SoumilRay/Naive-Bayes-Salary-Prediction/README.md

 Split the dataset into training and testing sets

-Implement a function to calculate the prior probability of each class in the training set
+Implemented a function to calculate the prior probability of each class in the training set

 Implemented a function to calculate the conditional probability of each feature given to each class in the training set